ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 - BCommits    - commit hist for current buffer
 - FZF-MRU:
     - does MRU for local sessions, other vim session no affectd

+### FZF-LUA
+- uses fzf but plugin written in lua, lots more pickers and features than fzf.vim
+- multi-file selection (calling `files()` method) and hitting enter will send it to quickfix list

 ### VIM-FUGITIVE
 - cheats: https://gist.github.com/mikaelz/38600d22b716b39b031165cd6d201a67